East Timor is a young country still facing economic and political challenges

 The secretary of state left later Thursday for Brunei, stopping off overnight on the way to Russky Island off Vladivostok in the far east of Russia.
 The island is hosting the Asia-Pacific Economic Cooperation Forum, where Clinton is expected to discuss intellectual property issues and hold meetings on a new regional trade group.

-On Wednesday, Clinton held talks with a string of Chinese officials in Beijing but appeared to gain little traction on the sensitive issue of the competing maritime claims of China and its neighbors in the region.
+A day earlier, Clinton held talks with a string of Chinese officials in Beijing but appeared to gain little traction on the sensitive issue of the competing maritime claims of China and its neighbors in the region.

 After receiving a hostile welcome in editorials and articles in the Chinese news media when she arrived Tuesday, Clinton also had to contend with the abrupt cancellation of her planned meeting with Vice President Xi Jinping, who is expected to become the next Chinese president.
 Beijing attributed the decision to unspecified scheduling reasons.